+- Landline Telephone Telephone service in Bellevue is offered through two major providers, though local telephone service is now being offered by cable companies.
+It is anticipated that upgraded telephone facilities will be needed to handle a growing demand for advanced telecommunications services.

-- Federal Communications Commission (FCC) issued order 19-72 that changed the 1996 Telecommunications Act so that telecommunication companies are no longer required to maintain the traditional copper loop telephone infrastructure.
-While this technology is still in use, telephone customers are increasingly switching to Voice Over Internet Protocol (VOIP) and wireless/cellular technology.
-Telecommunication companies are expected to continue to upgrade their infrastructure to serve these newer technologies and slowly phase out the copper loop infrastructure. - Wireless Communications A wide variety of cellular communications and wireless data services are available in Bellevue.
-Currently, these services rely on ground-based antennae located on towers or buildings.
-This element recognizes that providing wireless service involves adapting to changing technologies, which may make current forms of receivers obsolete. - Television and Broadband Internet Multiple cable operators provide services in Bellevue.
-This service provides broadcasting via a network of overhead and underground coaxial and fiber optic cables and includes internet and telephone service.
+- Wireless Communications A wide variety

+of cellular communications and wireless

+data services are available in Bellevue.

+Currently, these services rely on ground-based

+antennae located on towers or buildings.

+This element recognizes that providing

+wireless service involves adapting to changing

+technologies, which may make current forms of receivers obsolete.

+Cable Television and Broadband Internet - Multiple cable operators provide cable services in Bellevue.
+This service provides broadcasting via a network of overhead and underground coaxial cables and often includes broadband internet and telephone service.